1234 Coordinator of Financial Aid, West Plains

 10. Keeps abreast of electronic media for receiving and transmitting financial aid information.

-11. Compiles scholarship applications for submittal to the Scholarship Committee, and monitors the awarding and disbursing of those funds.
+11. Supervises processing of scholarship applications for submittal to the Scholarship Committee and monitors the awarding and disbursing of those funds.

 12. Coordinates the preparation of the annual Scholarships and Financial Aid Handbook.

-13. Administers programs such as WIA, TRA, and Vocational Rehabitation.
+13. Administers programs such as WIA, TRA, and Vocational Rehabilitation, Bureau of the Blind, and athletics scholarships.

-14. Builds the yearly financial aid year in the computer system.
-Copies rules and updates all facets of the new-year financial aid system.
+14. Builds the yearly financial aid year in the computer system by copying rules and updating all facets of the new-year financial aid system.

-15. Tests financial aid upgrades (2 to 4 per year) that are loaded into the computer system for accuracy.
-Reviews the University Software’s BFINAID list serve e-mails weekly for upgrades, problems, defects, etc.
+15. Tests financial aid upgrades (2 to 4 per year) that are loaded into the computer system for accuracy and reviews the University Software’s BFINAID list serv e-mails weekly for upgrades, problems, defects, etc.

-16. Administers and performs monthly duties related to the yearly Missouri Department of Higher Education (MDHE) Stafford Load Default Management Grant.
+16. Administers and performs monthly duties related Stafford loan default management processes and applies for any Missouri Department of Higher Education Default Prevention Grants.

 17. Certifies and monitors state grants and programs through the FAMOUS web product.